Our current turnaround time is 24-48 hours!*

 You’ve only got 200 words, but if you chose wisely in the previous question, answering this one should be easy as pie.
 Whether you listed one or two interests, your goal here is to tell a cohesive story about your intellectual curiosity.
 Ideally, you should try to recount an anecdote that illustrates your engagement with your chosen field or demonstrates your ability to link together seemingly disparate fields.
 Perhaps you’re interested in both philosophy and astrophysics because each offers a way for you to contemplate our place in the universe.
 This is a great opportunity for you to explain how your intellectual interests relate to who you are as a person.
 Don’t waste it!

-For this prompt, Caltech wants to know how its mission resonates with you, so read over their values, then think about how they overlap with your own.
-This could be a great opportunity to recycle an essay you’ve written about engaging in conversation with someone who holds opposing beliefs (Value 1), embracing diversity and inclusion (Value 2), or your love for all things science (Value 3).
-If you don’t have any material to recycle here, don’t fret, odds are you have something to say about at least one of these three values.
-Maybe you’ve been developing and testing your hypotheses since you were a little kid and you are just as excited when they prove true as when they are proved wrong!
-Perhaps inclusivity and equity are important to you because you know what it’s like not to have the same opportunities as your peers and you’ve worked hard to achieve your goals regardless.
+For this prompt, Caltech wants to know how its mission resonates with you, so think about how their values overlap with your own.
+This could be a great opportunity to recycle another supplemental essay you’ve written about engaging in conversation with someone who holds opposing beliefs or one you’ve written about embracing diversity and inclusion.
+If you don’t have any material to recycle here, don’t fret, odds are you have something to say about respect for a diversity of thoughts and ideas.
+Maybe you and your best friend pick a topic to debate over lunch every week so you can get deeper into both perspectives of each issue.
+Perhaps you started a suggestion box for your Robotics Club when you noticed that some members weren’t getting a chance to speak and share their ideas with the group.
 Whatever your story is, be sure to avoid generalizations and, instead, provide concrete examples.
-For example, anyone can write that they are ambitious and resilient, but not everyone is going to be able to exhibit those traits with real-life examples.
+Anyone can write that they are respectful or open-minded, but not everyone is going to be able to exhibit those traits with real-life examples.
 Specifics are what stick in admissions’ minds!

 We know, we know … you see optional and start to wonder if we mean it.
 But in this section, we truly do!
 See these as completely optional opportunities to show us more of your personality.